HPC News Bytes – 20260504

 In the first episode of 2023, Shahin and Doug discuss the recent chip announcements and their implications for HPC.
 Also covered are industry predictions for the year to come that were featured in the InsideHPC article, An AI-Flavored Set of HPC Predictions for 2023, AI for public use, and a promise to invite Prof. Matsuoka to discuss his recent paper on common myths in HPC.

-In this year-in-review double-issue episode, we continue what is becoming a tradition, covering some of the notable topics of the past year including: HPC market growth, China, exascale and future of supercomputing, quantum tech, SC22, AI, ACM Turing Award, interconnects, the Nvidia-Arm deal, the Chips and Science Act, HPC software, and fusion energy.
+Year-in-review double-issue episode covering some of the notable topics of the past year including: HPC market growth, China, exascale and future of supercomputing, quantum tech, SC22, AI, ACM Turing Award, interconnects, Nvidia-Arm deal, Chips and Science Act, HPC software, and fusion energy.

 Kerstin Kleese van Dam, Gabriella Carini, and Meifing Lin of Brookhaven National Laboratory (BNL) join Shahin and Doug to discuss all things Quantum, covering Quantum Sensing, Quantum Networking, and Quantum Computing.
 We also get a glimpse of BNL and its global leadership across a wide range of research that it conducts.

-In this SC22 postview, we go over what happened at the show in Dallas last week.
+Join us as we review what happened at SC22 in Dallas last week.
 Topics include: the energy and attendance at the show, liquid cooling, PCIe, CXL, AI Chips, Open Standards, Storage, Future of Supercomputing, global players, and yes, where SC23 will be held and what its tagline is!

 Chris Miller, author of the important and riveting book Chip War, joins us to discuss the crucial nature of the semiconductor industry and and the global competition that has been a part of its history since early days.
-He is Associate Professor of International History at the Fletcher School of Law and Diplomacy at Tufts University, Jeane Kirkpatrick Visiting Fellow at the American Enterprise Institute, and Eurasia Director at the Foreign Policy Research Institute.
-Chip War has been shortlisted for the Financial Times Business Book of the Year award.
+Chip War has been shortlisted for Financial Times Business Book of the Year award.

-SC22 is approaching and we take stock of the taglines for the show going back to SC14.
-Do you remember any of them?
-This years tagline leads us to trade wars and the impact they could have on scientific collaboration.
+SC taglines since SC14.
+Trade wars and the impact they could have on scientific collaboration.
 We’ll have an entire show on ship wars next week with a special guest.
 Also covered is new shared memory capabilities in the cloud.

 How did Richard Feynman end up playing the bongo drums?
 How did a new take on Amdahl’s Law helped propel massively parallel computing and become Gustafson’s Law?
 And what’s wrong with IEEE 754 number format that the new Posit format fixes?
 We go to the source as we welcome special guest John Gustafson in another very lively conversation.